Singapore's Palace Life You Never Knew Existed At This National Monument

 📐 Design and architecture

-Similar to much of Classical European architecture, Istana Kampong Gelam was symmetrically planned, featuring classical elements such as round arches (found at the entrance porch), and pilasters (rectangular columns) of the Doric order.
+Like much of Classical European architecture, Istana Kampong Gelam was designed with symmetry in mind, incorporating features such as round arches at the entrance porch and Doric-style pilasters (rectangular columns).

-Unofficially, some attribute the design of the structure to George D. Coleman (the first Superintendent of Public Works in Singapore), whose other works include the Armenian Church, the first Saint Andrew’s Church, and the Former Parliament House.
-This is because the architectural style of Istana Kampong Gelam is seemingly reflective of his work.
+Although never officially credited, the design has often been attributed to George D. Coleman, Singapore’s first Superintendent of Public Works, whose other notable works include the Armenian Church, the first Saint Andrew’s Church, and the Former Parliament House.
+The stylistic similarities between these buildings and Istana Kampong Gelam suggest his influence.

-The building also exemplifies several features of traditional Malay architecture, aptly reflecting its function as the Sultan’s palace.
-The regional practice of constructing houses on stilts is echoed in a second storey supported by columns over the entrance porch.
-The large pitched roof has been likened to a defining characteristic of a Malay Limas ("pyramidal") House.
+The building also incorporates elements of traditional Malay architecture, befitting its role as a royal palace.
+The regional custom of elevating houses on stilts is echoed in the second storey, which is supported by columns over the entrance porch.
+The prominent pitched roof has often been compared to the defining form of the Malay Limas (“pyramidal”) house.

 🕖 Opening hours